Described by clients as a “team player” and “down to earth and user friendly” Darren Snow specialises in four main fields:

 Darren is increasingly involved in Sports regulatory work representing athletes in anti-doping and safeguarding cases.
 He is an authorised lawyer with the Football Association and sits as a chair on England Boxing’s safeguarding panel.
 He is a member of Sports Resolutions’ Pro Bono Panel.

 NMC V JG & Others – representing a midwife in this ongoing case concerning the care provided to a woman who lost her baby during birth.
-The case involves complex issues re ECG monitoring and interpretation and treatment provided by 5 midwives over the course of several shifts on the ward.
-Instructed by the Royal College of Midwives.
+The case involves complex issues re CTG monitoring and interpretation and treatment provided by 5 midwives over the course of several shifts on the ward.
+Instructed by Thompsons & the Royal College of Midwives.

 LTA v JP – Representing the Appellant in an appeal against LTA Safeguarding Panel decision to impose a lifetime ban from tennis coaching in respect of allegations of sexual misconduct with under 16 athletes.
 Criminal proceedings discontinued through lack of evidence.
-Ongoing and due for Hearing in summer of 2021.
 Instructed through Sports Resolutions Pro Bono Panel.